Counting Various Classes of Tournament Score Sequences: Counting strong score sequences

-In this section we present two different algorithms for counting strong score sequences.
-Our first method is a modified version of Bent's algorithm in Section \ref{history}, using $G_n$ arrays based on equation (\ref{strongrule}) instead of $F_n$ arrays based on equation (\ref{rule1}).
+In this section we present two algorithms for counting strong score sequences.
+Our first method is a modified version of Bent's algorithm of Section \ref{history}, using $G_n$ arrays based on equation (\ref{strongrule}) instead of the $F_n$ arrays based on equation (\ref{rule1}).

 \begin{definition} For all positive $n$ and all non-negative $T$ and $E$, let $G_n\left[T,E\right]$ be the number of sequences of length $n$ satisfying (\ref{nondecreasing}), (\ref{strongrule}), $s_n=E$, and